-If there have been any changes to the design of the table since you last saved you will be prompted to save the changes.
+If there have been any changes to the design of the table since you last saved (such as changing the width of columns) you will be prompted to save the changes.

-To close the database without exiting Microsoft Access, select the File Tab from the Ribbon and then choose Close Database.
-You will be returned to the Backstage View.
+2. To close the database without exiting Microsoft Access, select the File Tab from the Ribbon and then choose Close.